Skip to Main Content

 December 19, 2019

 Opening a new restaurant is no small feat.
-You’ve poured your heart and soul into the perfect concept and created a delectable menu.
-However, before you even open your doors, there is the painstaking process of procuring all your licenses and permits.
-Permit and licensing requirements and fees vary by city, county, and state, but there are some things every new restaurant needs to operate.
+You’ve poured your heart and soul into the perfect restaurant concept and developed a delectable menu.
+However, before you even open your doors, there is the painstaking process of obtaining all of the required licenses and permits.
+Food handling permits and operations licensing requirements and fees vary by city, county, and state, but there are some things every new restaurant needs before opening.

 Not sure where to begin?
 Make the process easier on yourself by having a plan in place.
-Start by researching basic licenses and permits in order to determine which ones you need to prepare for your culinary endeavor.
+Start by researching basic local licenses and permits required by your city in order to determine which ones you need to prepare for your restaurant's opening.

 1. Business License

 Before you have your restaurant business plan fully solidified, you’ll want to obtain a business license.
-Required for all new businesses, this license grants you permission to legally operate your restaurant.
+Required by all new businesses, this license permits you to operate your restaurant legally.
 Depending on your location, the process for acquiring your business license differs.
-If all of this sounds vague, it’s because it is.

 2. Food Service Licenses

 Much like your business license, your food service license is crucial to starting your new restaurant.
-Procuring this license also depends on your state and city regulations, and the type of eatery you are opening.
-Take-out only establishments and food carts might need a food vendor’s license.
+Getting this license also depends on your state and city regulations and the type of eatery you are opening.
+Take-out-only establishments and food carts might need a food vendor’s license.
 Dine-in restaurants might be licensed based on the number of seats they have.

 3. Food Handler Permits